GLASGOW ORTHOPAEDIC RESEARCH INITIATIVE (GLORI)

 Founded in 2009 through discussion between Mr Dominic Meek and Prof Matt Dalby, the Glasgow Orthopaedic Research Initiative (GLORI) has been established to encourage collaboration between the basic sciences, applied sciences, engineering and clinic.
 This has the aim of bringing the latest ideas in basic materials research into use to deliver the next-generation of orthopaedic care.
 It combines expertise from orthopaedic surgeons, biologists, engineers and chemists from Glasgow and Strathclyde Universities.

-Mr R.M.
+Prof R.M.
 Dominic Meek FRCS, MD

 Consultant, in Orthopaedics and Trauma Surgery, Southern Glasgow University Hospital, Glasgow; Clinical Director Orthopaedics Greater Glasgow & Clyde; and Honorary Associate Clinical Professor at the University of Glasgow.